doxeylab/doxeylab-website/team/index.md

 ## Funding

-Our work is made possible by funding from several organizations.
+Our work has been made possible by funding and infrastructure support from several organizations.
 {:.center}

 {%